Yucel0/dom-cookie/README.md

 # Version 1.0.3

+Added remove method to cookie object.

+# Version 1.0.4

-Added remove method to cookie object
+Added has method to cookie object and bug fixes done.

 # Installation